Dejan Damjanović: International career

-Damjanović's first international as a Montenegrin football player was against Italy on 16 October 2008.
-He scored two goals in the 2010 FIFA World Cup qualifiers against Cyprus.
-He scored his third international goal in a 2014 FIFA World Cup qualification match against Ukraine on 16 October 2012.
+Damjanović's first match as a Montenegrin international was against Italy on 16 October 2008.

-On 26 March 2013, during a 2014 FIFA World Cup qualifier against England, Damjanović came on, as a substitute, for Mitar Novaković in the 46th minute.
-Twenty minutes later he scored his fourth international goal to end the match in a 1–1 draw.
+Damjanović scored his first two international goals against Cyprus in one of the 2010 FIFA World Cup qualifiers.

-On 6 September 2013, during a 2014 FIFA World Cup qualifier, Damjanović provided the only goal for Montenegro as they tied 1–1 with Poland in Warsaw.
+Damjanović played as a main striker for Montenegro at the 2014 FIFA World Cup qualification.
+On 16 October 2012, he scored the winning goal in a 1–0 win over Ukraine.
+On 26 March 2013, during a 1–1 draw with England, he came on as a substitute for Mitar Novaković in the 46th minute, and scored the equaliser thirty minutes later.
+On 6 September, he provided the only goal for Montenegro again as they tied 1–1 with Poland in Warsaw.
+On 11 October, he scored the only goal for Montenegro in their 4–1 defeat to England at Wembley Stadium.
+Montenegro finished third in the UEFA Group H, failing to qualify for the 2014 FIFA World Cup.

-On 11 October 2013, Damjanović scored the only goal for Montenegro in their 4–1 defeat to England at Wembley Stadium in the 2014 FIFA World Cup qualifiers.
-He has earned a total of 30 caps, scoring 8 goals.
-His final international was a September 2015 European Championship qualification match against Moldova.
+Damjanović earned 30 caps and 8 goals during his international career.
+His last international match was a European Championship qualifier against Moldova on 8 September 2015.

 Personal life

-His daughter and son were born in South Korea.
+Damjanović's daughter and son were born in South Korea.